Crystabel-Isioma/Nutrition-Dataset-Cleaning-Preprocessing-in-Python/README.md

 - Dataset Description
 - Technologies Used
 - Cleaning Challenges
-- Step-by-Step Workflow
+- Step by Step Workflow
-- Egg Sub-Analysis Example
+- Egg Sub Analysis Example
 - Quality Checks
 - Files Included
 - How to Run This Project